 Secret Weapon: Understanding the YouTube Algorithm

-With the tips in mind, you already have plenty of knowledge f a YouTube SEO pro.
+With the tips in mind, you already have plenty of knowledge to become a YouTube SEO pro.
 But you can also use the YouTube algorithm for yourself.
 You can do this in just 3 simple steps:

 1. Be Tested in the YouTube Search